Archie Battersbee treatment should stop, judge rules

 "I give permission to the medical professionals at the Royal London Hospital to cease to ventilate mechanically Archie Battersbee."

-The legal team for Archie's parents had told the judge that his heart was still beating and that his mother Hollie Dance said he had gripped her hand.

-In her judgement, Mrs Justice Arbuthnot said the devotion of Archie's family was "extraordinary".
+Mrs Justice Arbuthnot said the devotion of Archie's family was "extraordinary".

 "If Archie remains on mechanical ventilation, the likely outcome for him is sudden death and the prospects of recovery are nil," she said.